 New solutions to recruitment and interviewing cater not only to job seeker trends but to diversity recruitment.
 One such method is called blind hiring.
 Blind hiring has become popular due to its perceived ability to reduce unconscious bias in the recruiting process.
 Information about the candidate, such as name, gender, religion, or socioeconomic background, is removed from the application, leaving only necessary details and work experience.
 This means candidates are judged based on skills — not where they came from.
 But, does blind hiring work for all organizations?
 Before you commit to changing your hiring practices, consider the following blind hiring benefits and drawbacks:

-- Hiring for cultural fit can be difficult — while knowing a candidate’s experience and skills is undoubtedly important, it doesn’t provide the whole picture of what their personality and work ethic are like.
-Recruiters might face troubles with hiring a skilled employee that doesn’t mesh well with their existing workplace culture.
+Hiring for cultural fit can be difficult.
+While knowing a candidate’s experience and skills is undoubtedly important, it doesn’t provide the whole picture of what their personality and work ethic are like.
+Recruiters might face trouble with hiring a skilled employee that doesn’t mesh well with their existing workplace culture.

 As you analyze your current hiring efforts and diversity initiatives, consider whether this approach is actually a benefit for your company.
 For a truly inclusive hiring process, your recruiters need to continuously educate themselves on how to identify, embrace, and look for future opportunities to weave DE+I into your workplace.